At UCSB, we believe that belonging is a core value.

 If you have concerns that a UCSB campus organization could be hazing, we encourage you to make a report by clicking here and selecting "student organizational conduct" from the drop-down menu.
 Reports can be made anonymously; however, anonymous reports frequently fail to include sufficient information for action to be taken.
 We do our utmost to protect the identities of reporting parties.
 In the past, reporting parties have created new email addresses solely to interact with representatives from our office.

-You can also call Dr. Emma Parker, Coordinator, Student Success & Community standards at 805-893-5405.
+You can also call Dr. Emma Parker, Manager for Strategic Initiatives, Dean of Students Office at 805-893-5405.
 Phone conversations can be anonymous, but they allow for follow up questions to obtain important information needed to move forward with an investigation.

 Did you know…?